1. IEEE Signal Processing Magazine

 9. Volunteer opportunities

 Click here to learn more.

-In accordance with the provision of Bylaw 303, IEEE Signal Processing Society Past President Ali H. Sayed in his capacity as Chair of the Society’s Nominations and Appointments Committee invites nominations for the IEEE Signal Processing Society Officer positions of President-Elect for the term 1 January 2022 to 31 December 2023 and the position of Vice President-Technical Directions for the term 1 January 2022 to 31 December 2024.
+In accordance with the provision of Bylaw 303, IEEE Signal Processing Society Past President Ahmed Tewfik in his capacity as Chair of the Society’s Nominations and Appointments Committee invites nominations for the IEEE Signal Processing Society Officer positions of Vice President-Education for the term 1 January 2023 to 31 December 2025 and the position of Vice President-Membership for the term 1 January 2023 to 31 December 2025.

 All nominations for the Vice President-Education and Vice President-Membership positions must be submitted through the online nomination system

 The duties of the Vice President-Education include the oversight of the activities of the Education Board, the Resource Center and SigPort; tracking educational trends; leading the development of educational programs and professional development material; drafting strategic and long-term plans regarding the Society’s educational activities for recommendation to the Board of Governors; assisting in the creation of the TAB Five-Year Society Review document; and representing the Society at IEEE meetings or meetings of other organizations on education matters or as requested by the Society’s President or Board.

 The Vice President-Education Chairs the Education Board and is an ex-officio, member of the Resource Center Editorial Board and SigPort Editorial Board and acts as liaison to the Board of Governors for all educational activities; and serves on and is a voting member of the Society's Board of Governors and ExCom.

 NOTE: The Vice President-Education should have a high level of management experience; previously served the Society in some capacity; and should have experience in developing curricula and/or professional development materials.